bvalot/pyMLST/README.md

 ### Add strain

 Next, you need to add your strain iteratively to the database.
-A draft genome is sufficient (we recommended to used [Spades](http://cab.spbu.ru/software/spades/) for assembly).
+A draft genome can be used (we recommende to use [Spades](http://cab.spbu.ru/software/spades/) for assembly).
 You can also add reference genome for comparison.

 ```